man455/wordpress-job-manager/readme.txt

 * ADDED: Nicer explanations of settings
 * ADDED: Links to categories from settings page
 * ADDED: Applicant filter on Applications list
+* ADDED: Application star rating, and filtering by rating
 * ADDED: 'Add Job' item to the wp-admin menu
 * CHANGED: User permissions: 'publish_posts' capability (author) is required for posting jobs, 'read_private_pages' capability (editor) is required for viewing applications
 * CHANGED: Removed main URL editing from settings